Mary Wilhelmine Williams: Legacy

-As a teacher, Williams is remembered for her thorough standards of scholarship, her persistence for complete mastery of a subject matter, and her encouragement of students in undertaking independent research.
+Williams challenged the then popular North American view that the cultural or 'racial' traits of Latin Americans resulted in their underdevelopment, which she attributed instead to economic and historic circumstance.
+Through her work, she advocated for the respect and recognition of the historical struggle of Latin American peoples, as well as women in general, decades before the U.S. academic mainstream had begun to do so.

 Her 1930 book, The People and Politics of Latin America, was an important foundation for teachers and students in the field of Latin-American history being one of the first college textbooks on Latin American history in the U.S.